fqueyroi/von2network-clust/README.md

 # Source Code and Datasets for submission "Toward Random Walk Based Clustering of Variable-Order Networks" (ICDM 2021)

-**Note:** This folder does not contain a main script for all experiments but different ones explained below
+**Notes:** This folder does not contain a main script for all experiments but different ones explained below

+**The experiments' scripts use some third party codes:** Files `BuildRulesFast.py` and `BuildNetwork.py` are used for the generation of relevant subsequences in an input dataset and the generation of the corresponding Von networks.
+The files are minor modifications of the ones available at https://github.com/xyjprc/hon (last check June 2021).

 ## Dependencies and Setup

 1. Python, version >=3 (experiments made with version 3.6.9)
 2. [HeapDict](https://pypi.org/project/HeapDict/) python library (command `pip install HeapDict`) (experiments made with version 1.0.1)
 3. [Infomap](https://www.mapequation.org/).
 Users must have a console command `infomap` (experiments made with version 1.3.0).
 4. [LFR Benchmark](https://sites.google.com/site/andrealancichinetti/files).
 Source code is given in folder 'LFRBenchmark'.
+Also requires `gcc` (experiments made with version 7.5.0).

 In order to run test experiment reported in Section III, the user must go in folder 'LFRBenchmark' and run command `make` See the `ReadMe.txt` in the folder 'LFRBenchmark' for more details.

-**The experiments' scripts also use third party codes.**

-- Files `BuildRulesFast.py` and `BuildNetwork.py` are used for the generation of relevant subsequences in an input dataset and the generation of the corresponding Von networks.
-The scripts are minor modifications of the ones available at https://github.com/xyjprc/hon (last check June 2021).

-- LFR Benchmark scripts are used for LFR tests cases clustering.
-We corrected a bug occuring while compiling with `make` (and gcc version 9.3.0) caused by non-void functions in `LFRBenchmark/Sources/print.cpp` and `LFRBenchmark/Sources/histograms.cpp`.
-Original scripts are available at https://sites.google.com/site/andrealancichinetti/files/binary_networks.tar.gz (last check June 2021).
+We corrected a small bug occuring when compiling the program with gcc version >=7.5.0 (it is not related to the network generation itself).
+Original code available at https://sites.google.com/site/andrealancichinetti/files/binary_networks.tar.gz (last check June 2021).

 ## Datasets